 - ecosystem diversity

-Life within a biosphere or ecosystem can range from animal and plant life to fungi, micro-organisms, and other lifeforms surviving exempt from the human eye.
+Life within a biosphere or ecosystem can range from animal and plant life to fungi, microorganisms, and other lifeforms surviving exempt from the human eye.

 We’ll look deeper into the three types of biodiversity so that we can raise our awareness of how life on the planet needs other life to connect with, in order for the world to flourish.

-Genetic diversity can be described as the variety of genes in any given species, or basically, its gene pool.
-Here we are referring to the DNA and the diversity of that DNA within the species group.
-A diverse DNA allows for easier adaptation to changes in the biosphere, or ecosystem, as is occurring all over the world, especially now with the acceleration of climate shifts, and pressure on habitats by human expansion.
-This variety in DNA may also help when a species is confronted with disease, minimalizing whole species extinction.
+A diverse DNA allows for easier adaptation to changes in the biosphere, or ecosystem, as are occurring all over the world, especially now with the acceleration of climate shifts, and pressure on habitats by human expansion.
+This variety in DNA may also help when a species is confronted with disease, minimizing whole species extinction.

 Often the most diverse species are those that have been around for a long time and consequently have been able to evolve within their own species group.
 Marsupials, for example, have a long lineage and are therefore very diverse, whereas kangaroos, come from a much newer evolutionary background.